Snubbed by Gulf, Lebanon's PM Diab hosts Iranian official

-BEIRUT (Reuters) - Lebanon’s Prime Minister Hassan Diab, who is getting the cold shoulder from Gulf Arab states, on Monday met Iran’s parliament speaker, the first senior foreign official to visit since Diab’s government took office.
+BEIRUT (Reuters) - Lebanese Prime Minister Hassan Diab, who is getting the cold shoulder from Gulf Arab states, on Monday met Iran’s parliament speaker, the first senior foreign official to visit since Diab’s government took office.

-The heavily armed Hezbollah, an ally of Iran, is a main backer of Diab’s cabinet, which took office last month after efforts failed to strike a deal with Saad al-Hariri, a traditional Western ally.

-Gulf Arab states had long channeled funds into Lebanon.
-But now, alarmed by the rising influence of Hezbollah, Lebanon’s rich neighbors appear loathe to help it out of an unprecedented economic and financial crisis.
+Gulf states had long channeled funds to Beirut but have grown alarmed by the rising clout of Iran’s ally Hezbollah.
+Lebanon’s rich Gulf neighbors now appear loathe to help it out of an unprecedented economic and financial crisis.

+The heavily armed Hezbollah backed Diab’s cabinet after efforts failed to strike a deal with Saad al-Hariri, a traditional Western ally who stayed out of the new government.

-The crisis came to a head last year as slowing capital inflows led to a liquidity crunch and protests erupted against the ruling elite.
+The economic crisis came to a head last year as slowing capital inflows led to a liquidity crunch and protests erupted against the ruling elite.
+Banks are curbing access to cash, the Lebanese pound has slumped and inflation has spiked.

-Banks are curbing access to cash, the Lebanese pound has slumped, inflation has spiked and firms are shedding jobs.
-Foreign donors say they will only help once Lebanon enacts long-delayed reforms.
+Foreign donors have said they will only help after Lebanon enacts reforms.

-Analysts say Hezbollah’s role in forming Lebanon’s new cabinet could make it harder to get aid from Western and Gulf states that are worried about Tehran’s clout in the region.
+However, analysts say Hezbollah’s role in forming the government, which took office last month, could impede securing Western and Gulf aid.

+Iranian speaker Ali Larijani said in a news conference that Iran stood ready to help Lebanon.

 Diab has said his first trip abroad would be to the Arab region, particularly the Gulf monarchies.
 But none of them have officially commented on the government nor extended public invitations to Diab.